 - 7.1 The welfare and wellbeing of its students is paramount to the University.
 The University has a range of support mechanisms in place to support students with physical or mental health issues.
-The Student Services Department offers a comprehensive range of support to students with both physical health issues, mental health issues, and specific learning difficulties.
-Counselling provision as well as specialist learning support provision are available. - 7.2 Compensatory measures procedures for students with long-term impairments are outlined in the Mitigating Circumstances Policy. - 7.3 Students are encouraged to seek appropriate practical and specialist support to manage and, where possible, mitigate the matters that give rise to concerns actioned under this policy. - 7.4 The University will ensure that any student involved in Support for Study procedures will have access to support, information, and advice throughout the process, from the time when the formal procedures are instigated up until the time when the formal process has been concluded.
+Student Services offer a comprehensive range of support to students with both physical health issues, mental health issues, and specific learning difficulties.
+Counselling provision as well as specialist learning support provision is available. - 7.2 Compensatory measures procedures for students with long-term impairments are outlined in the Mitigating Circumstances Policy. - 7.3 Students are encouraged to seek appropriate practical and specialist support to manage and, where possible, mitigate the matters that give rise to concerns actioned under this policy. - 7.4 The University will ensure that any student involved in Support for Study procedures will have access to support, information, and advice throughout the process, from the time when the formal procedures are instigated up until the time when the formal process has been concluded.
 Where appropriate the University will refer to and/or take advice from external support services to provide further specialised support.
 Support can take a range of forms depending on what is appropriate in each individual case.
 The formal process may be suspended until access to appropriate support has been arranged. - 7.5 When Support for Study processes are instigated, consultation will take place with Student Services to make sure that the student's immediate and ongoing support needs are adequately considered throughout the process.
 In cases involving international students, International Registry will also be consulted in relation to visas and related requirements.
-See also section 10 ('Precautionary Action'). - 7.6 Students may decide that they would like a third-party representative or a supporting person to attend any meetings held as part of the Support for Study process. - 7.7 The policy and procedure relating to third party representation, support and enquiries can be found in the Third Party Involvement Policy.
+See also section 10 ('Precautionary Action'). - 7.6 Students may decide that they would like a third-party representative or a supporting person to attend any meetings held as part of the Support for Study process. - 7.7 The policy and procedure relating to third party representation, support and enquiries can be found in the Third Party Involvement Policy. - 7.8 Notwithstanding the Third Party Involvement Policy 6.4 and 6.5, where a third party has been appointed to act on the student's behalf during the process, the student will normally be expected to answer any questions about what has given rise to the Support for Study concerns and to be present at case officer interviews and/or Formal Panel meetings.